How to Track Link Clicks in Google Analytics 4

 GTM - Just links trigger

-Finally, leave everything how it is and click Save:
+Finally, leave everything as it is and click Save:

 All link clicks trigger in GTM

-We’ll update this trigger later with a specific click, but for now, we want it to track all clicks for testing purposes.
+I’ll update this trigger later with a specific click, but for now, I want it to track all clicks for testing purposes.

 Step 2: Enable Click Variables

 Now that you’ve turned on click tracking, you need to tell Google Tag Manager which clicks to track.
-To help you out, GTM comes with several built-in variables you just have to enable to use.
+GTM comes with several built-in variables you just have to enable to use.

 To enable those variables, head to Variables and click Configure: